MaddyBasu/CapstoneAIML/README.md

 # CapstoneAIML
-for the Class of 2024, capstone project
+for the Batch of April 2024, capstone project ( AIML)